Skip to content

 Scan crash kills the API API stays up; scan logs to CloudWatch

-Provider key in every container Provider key only in the proxy
+Provider key in every container Provider key only in the LLM proxy

-Can't scale scan workers independently Workers scale separately from the API
+Can't scale scan workers independently Workers and runners scale per-demand

 Migrations run during startup Migrations run on-demand before deploy